Ecclesiastes Chapter Nine

 Ecclesiastes 9:4-6

-Anyone who is among the living has hope - even a live dog is better off than a dead lion!
-For the living know that they will die, but the dead know nothing; they have no further reward, and even the memory of them is forgotten.
-Their love, their hate, and their jealousy have long since vanished; never again will they have a part in anything that happens under the sun.
+For as long as a person is linked with the living, there is hope - better to be a living dog than a dead lion!
+For the living know that they will die, but the dead know nothing; there is no longer any reward for them, because all memory of them is lost.
+What they loved, what they hated and what they envied all disappeared long ago, and they no longer have a share in anything done under the sun.

 Those who believe that this earthly existence is all there is will hold onto it at all costs.
 The "hope" that Solomon speaks of here is the false hope that the devil peddles and not the hope that we have in Christ.
 We must remember that Solomon is describing life for those who are apart from God.